 The impact of this project on learners is clear; students are quick to progress and develop when given adequate support.
 The assigned volunteer can truly understand the learner and their learning style.
 Importantly, the project has also emphasised the immense value of volunteers and it has evidently shown the huge impact they can make in learners’ lives.

-Visit the Tes website and read the full article here.
+Visit the TES website and read the full article here.